 Application to Revoke Probation: What It Is

 An application to revoke requires a District Attorney to file it.
 Thus, the application is a document stating the court ordered tasks were not complete in the time given.
 This provides evidence proving you failed to satisfy the court’s demands.
 The District Attorney will file the application in the same court you receive your sentence.
-In sum, the application to revoke probation is a declaration that you violated your probation and thus are facing either a full or partial revocation of the sentence.
+In sum, revoking probation is a declaration that you violated the terms and thus are facing either a full or partial revocation of the sentence.
 If the application does not file, then the court cannot take legal action.

 Application to Revoke Probation: The Process